mendix/docs/content/en/docs/refguide/quickstart-guide/quickstart-part1.md

 Here you will find several panels:

-* **Stories**: displays your active user stories added on your App’s Stories page in the Developer Portal
+* **Stories**: displays your active user stories added on your app’s Stories page in the Developer Portal
 * **Changes**: displays a list of all changes in the project since the last commit to the team server (also used to resolve conflicts with other team members when updating)
 * **Errors**: displays any errors found within your project (can also display deprecations and warnings)
 * **MxAssist Performance Bot**: an AI peer programmer bot which analyzes your app's model and identifies any issues which may negatively impact your app’s performance